This is my personal take on how I manage, edit and share my photos from multiple sources in a single Lightroom Classic CC catalogue.

 - Canon 40D (yes, it’s old!)

-I am no professionel.
-I will not even call myself a photographer.
-I used to be more interested in photography, but now just trying to catch memories and capture shots with a great composition.
+I am no professionel and will not even call myself a photographer.
+And I used to be more interested in photography, but now just trying to catch memories and capture shots with a great composition.

 I have gone from managing in folders to Picasa Web to iPhoto and the discontinued Aperture.I have been fairly on top of things, but always had bunch of redundant backups, duplicates and multiple different access points to specific photos depending on camera, year, event etc.